 Authors are used to communicating with words–but in the design sphere, a picture is meant to convey those words.
-This means communicating your ideas using ideas from existing book covers and/or other visual design schemes is far more effective.
+This means communicating your ideas using concepts from existing book covers and/or other visual design schemes is far more effective.

-For example, which statement below is more useful for a custom cover design:
+For example, which statement below is more useful for a custom cover design?

 1.)
 Can you just tweak the font so it’s a little more goldish and also tarnished but not too tarnished, and maybe with some edges around the corners, but not all the corners?